Aliens, James Cameron’s bombastic and surprisingly emotional 1986 sequel, dissects motherhood and trauma in exhilarating and terrifying fashion.

 In Aliens, fans may recognize several aesthetic aspects that would become popular in other Cameron films (specifically his two Avatar films).
 While the overall technical aspects of the film are impressive, they never become the focus at the detriment of the story.
 Cameron does not feel the constant need to impress the audience.
 He tells the story effectively and throws in some incredible visual moments that serve the story’s purpose.
 Certain shots in this film are technically magnificent and still terrifying to this day, including the shot of the aliens crawling through the ceiling and the shot of the xenomorph emerging from the water behind a terrified Newt.
 The technical wizardry on Cameron’s part never outshines the story he’s telling, which is why the film continues to remain relevant.

 One could watch Aliens without discovering a deeper meaning or without marveling at the technical achievements and still walk away thinking about how great the film is.
 Many fans consider the film a classic simply due to its blending of sci-fi and horror elements.
 However, the film seems to have secured its place in the cinematic canon not only because of its great genre beats, but also because of the thematic weight Cameron was able to bring to this franchise.
 While the first Alien film certainly introduced some interesting ideas, Aliens continues that thread, making both films classics.
 Aliens succeeds on so many levels, but it’s the film’s willingness to explore universal ideas that has made it one of the most enduring and endearing sci-fi films of all time.

-Aliens (1986) is now available to watch on DVD & Blu-Ray, and on digital & on demand.
+Aliens (1986) is now available to watch on digital & on demand.